 For more than 200 years the people of the District of Columbia have been denied their basic civil rights.
-Today the 618,000 loyal citizens of the District who have been part of America since America began, have no voting representation in either house of Congress.
+Today the 647,000 loyal citizens of the District, who have been part of America since America began, have no voting representation in either the House of Representatives or the United States Senate.
 In addition, they have only limited home rule, lacking final control of their local taxes and legal system.
 Even though they pay the highest per capita federal taxes in the nation and serve our country valiantly in the military at higher than the national average, Washingtonians are deprived of many of the rights Thomas Jefferson said “were endowed by our creator.. “ and that every other American enjoys.

 We are the only democracy in the world that denies equal rights to the citizens who live in the capital city.
-It is time that we resolve this political anachronism and make the people of our Nation’s Capital equal citizens of our great democracy through statehood.
+It’s time that we resolve this political anachronism and make the people of our Nation’s Capital equal citizens of our great democracy through statehood.
 The people of the District of Columbia are loyal Americans who have a distinguished record of service to the nation.
 More than 200,000 DC residents have served our country during wartime.
 2,000 of these brave men and women have made the ultimate sacrifice in defense of our freedom.
-The District is proud to claim 28 Congressional Medal of Honor recipients, including General Daniel Butterfield, the composer of TAPS.
+The District is proud to claim more than 30 Congressional Medal of Honor recipients, including General Daniel Butterfield, the composer of TAPS.

 The history of the District of Columbia is the history of America.
 Our DC National Guard was founded by Thomas Jefferson and on a mission for his DC Guard unit, a young lieutenant name Francis Scott Key was captured and held prisoner on a ship in Baltimore harbor where he wrote our national anthem.